 Un-iced cupcakes can be frozen for up to 3 months.
 Be sure the cupcakes are completely cooled to room temperature before freezing to avoid condensation forming, which can result in soggy cupcakes when it’s time to defrost them.

 While simply placing the cupcakes in an airtight container is enough, individually wrapping each cupcake before placing them in the airtight container will better help preserve the freshness and taste.
-After removing them from the freezer, let them defrost uncovered to prevent the tops from getting sticky.
+Wrap them first in a layer of plastic wrap, then a layer of aluminum foil, which helps prevent freezer burn.
+After removing them from the freezer, let them defrost in the refrigerator uncovered to prevent the tops from getting sticky.

 Share Your Treats!